davedawkins/SAFE-template-with-LiteDB/README.md

     |> Remoting.buildHttpHandler
 ```

-This is what I consider to be the bare minimum to bring `LiteDB` into the template.
+This is what I consider to be the bare minimum to bring `LiteDB` into the template idiomatically.

 I'd like to extend this additional functionality (e.g., delete records, login screen).